-Surveillance and oversight activities have a significant role in the ONC Health IT Certification Program (Program) as they are critical to providing assurance that certified Complete EHRs and Health IT Modules function as intended in a production environment and do not present safety and/or public health risks.
-These aspects of the Program have been built in over time and at multiple stages throughout the evolution of the Program.
-As a requirement of certification, Complete EHRs and Health IT Modules certified under the Program are subject to surveillance activities.
-The purpose of surveillance is to ensure that certified products and capabilities meet certification requirements, not just in a controlled testing environment, but also when they are used “in-the-field” (for example, in a clinician’s office or a hospital).
+Surveillance and oversight activities have a significant role in the ONC Health IT Certification Program (Program) as they are critical to providing assurance that certified Health IT Modules function as intended in a production environment and do not present safety and/or public health risks.
+As a requirement of certification, Health IT Modules certified under the Program are subject to surveillance activities.
+The purpose of surveillance is to ensure that certified products and capabilities meet certification requirements, not just in a controlled testing environment, but also when they are used “in the field” (for example, in a clinician’s office or a hospital).

-ONC-Authorized Certification Bodies (ONC-ACBs) must conduct surveillance to determine if a Complete EHR or Health IT Module they certified continues to function as required by its certification.
-In certain situations where a Complete EHR or Health IT Module has a potential or known non-conformity (i.e., does not meet the Program requirements) that may present a serious risk to public health or safety or may pose special challenges for ONC-ACBs’ surveillance, ONC may choose to directly review the product’s conformity to Program requirements; this process is called direct review.
+ONC-Authorized Certification Bodies (ONC-ACBs) must conduct surveillance to determine if a Health IT Module they certified continues to function as required by its certification.
+In certain situations where a Health IT Module has a potential or known non-conformity (i.e., does not meet the Program requirements) that may present a serious risk to public health or safety or may pose special challenges for ONC-ACBs’ surveillance, ONC may choose to directly review the product’s conformity to Program requirements; this process is called direct review.
 ONC’s direct review complements ONC-ACB surveillance and is aimed at promoting health IT developer accountability for the performance, reliability, and safety of health IT.
+ONC may also initiate direct review if it has a reasonable belief that a health IT developer has not complied with a Condition or Maintenance of Certification requirement.

 Health IT Developer Responsibilities

 Health IT developers have a responsibility to cooperate with ONC-ACB surveillance and ONC direct review.
-The goal of surveillance and corrective action plans is to help health IT developers identify and address non-conformities in the certified health IT that providers use to support patient care.
+The goal of surveillance, direct review, and corrective action plans is to help health IT developers identify and address non-conformities in the certified health IT and noncompliance to Conditions and Maintenance of Certification requirements that providers use to support patient care.
 ONC and ONC-ACBs will work with health IT developers to remedy any non-conformities in a timely manner and across all customers.

-ONC encourages end users of certified health IT to become familiar with the ONC recommended process for filing complaints concerning certified health IT.
+ONC encourages end users of certified health IT to become familiar with the ONC recommended process for filing complaints concerning certified health IT and health IT developer actions.